 Since the structure and many words in Afrikaans is so similar to Dutch, you can easily gain some knowledge to visit these countries and communicate with the people.
 Either way you’ll be more than just a tourist with a sufficient ability to speak Dutch.

 Of course it’s nice to know some English, Spanish or Italian.
 But that’s a bit mainstream, don’t you think?
 Dutch is the perfect choice for you when you’re a special person who is passionate about languages and also sees the minor beauties in life: For example words like Klokhuis which by the way has absolutely nothing to do with a clock house but in fact means the core of an apple.
 Beauty is in the small things, right?

 So if you really want to be a language nerd or even strive to be a polyglot, Dutch is just perfect: It’s not mainstream and still can be learned easily, So what are you waiting for?
 Search for a Dutch Host Family for your Au Pair stay in the Netherlands or the Flemish part of Belgium and just go for it!
 We are convinced that you’ll have a fantastic time.

-Au Pair in the Netherlands: everything about the program
+Au Pair in the Netherlands: information about the Au Pair program

 Read More »

 Au Pair in the Netherlands: requirements and the process